roqom/tasnimr/_posts/2025-11-18-Hello-world-Part-2.markdown

 title: "Hello world!
 (Part 2)"
 date: 2025-11-18
 ---
-Here's to another "Hello world!"

-I just moved my blog from WordPress to a static site build by Jekyll.
-So this is my first post after the migration.
+I just moved my WordPress blog to a static site, built using Jekyll.
+This is my first post after the migration.

-I'm trying to get myself familiar with this new way of blogging without the WordPress CMS.
-I am in my terminal as I'm writing this post in markdown language.
+I'm still getting used to this new way of blogging: writing in Markdown, working from the terminal, and managing Git.
+But I'm enjoying the learning process.

-From the outset it seems pretty straightforward to build a site with Jekyll.
-But as you read the documentation there are many things happening under the hood -- configuration, layout, theme, Ruby and its Gems, Git, etc.
+Jekyll feels simple on the surface.
+You can build a site quickly with few commands in the terminal.
+But once you look under the hood, there's a lot happening: configuration files, layouts, theme, Ruby and its gems, and more.
+Just read Jekyll's documentation.

-For a start, I will just use the default Jekyll theme Minima.
-I think it looks pretty good.
-But I plan to customize the look of my site  as I learn more about Jekyll.
+For now, I'm sticking with the default Minima theme.
+It looks clean, and let me focus on writng before I dive deeper into customizing the site.